Dr. Muhammad Zahid Iqbal

 The recent surge in the adoption of new technologies and innovations in connectivity, interaction technology, and artificial realities can fundamentally change the digital world. eXtended Reality (XR), with its potential to bridge the virtual and real environments, creates new possibilities to develop more engaging and productive learning experiences.
 Evidence is emerging that this sophisticated technology offers new ways to improve the learning process for better student interaction and engagement.

 Recently, immersive technology has garnered much attention as an interactive technology that facilitates direct interaction with virtual objects in the real world.
-Furthermore, these virtual objects can be surrogates for real-world teaching resources, allowing for virtual labs.
+These virtual objects can be surrogates for real-world teaching resources, allowing for virtual labs.
 Thus XR could enable learning experiences that would not be possible in impoverished educational systems worldwide.

 Interestingly, concepts such as virtual hand interaction and techniques such as machine learning are still not widely investigated in immersive learning.
 The need for touchless interaction technologies has exceptionally increased in the post-COVID world.
 Existing pedagogical approaches like kinesthetic learning have not been explored in detail in immersive learning.
 By implementing and evaluating real-time hand interaction technology for kinesthetic learning and machine learning agents for self-directed learning, this research has addressed these underutilized technologies to demonstrate the efficiency of immersive learning.